Officials investigating suspected arson outside Lancaster City Hall

-LANCASTER COUNTY, Pa.– Officials are investigating a suspected arson outside Lancaster City Hall this morning.
+LANCASTER COUNTY, Pa.-- Officials are investigating a suspected arson outside Lancaster City Hall this morning.

 On May 23 around 3:45 a.m., a city vehicle parked next to City Hall on N. Duke St. and East Orange St. caught fire.
 The front doors of the building sustained damage as well.